 The Environment

-Environment can be defined as a sum total of all the living and non-living elements and their effects that influence human life.
-While all living or biotic elements are animals, plants, forests, fisheries, and birds, non-living or abiotic elements include water, land, sunlight, rocks, and air.
+The environment is the sum of all living and non-living elements that affect human life.
+Biotic elements include animals, plants, forests, and birds, while abiotic elements consist of water, land, sunlight, rocks, and air.

 With this RFQ, we are seeking reliable and professional services for carbon credits B2C business (start-up in Switzerland) -> Retail of CO₂ Compensation.
 Should you be interested in pursuing this idea further, you are cordially invited to submit your best quote.